sharu725/yuyutsu/README.md

 - fork the repo.
 - in github pages section, use ``/doc`` as the source.
 - change the ``paths`` in _svetle.config.js_ to match your repo name (yuyutsu by default).
-- clone the directory in your local machine, run ``npm run build`` and push changes.
+- clone the directory on your local machine, run ``npm run build`` and push changes.

 ## Todo
 - [ ] use mdsvex for all pages/posts